shaloo/web3-user-personas/docs/personas/persona-3-crypto-trader.md

 ## Action Plan

-* **Research & Refine:** Do your own research.
-Use this template to guide your design, documentation and product feature decisions.
-The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
+{% include "action_plan_warning.md" %}

+### Design Philosophy

-* **Design Philosophy:** Mobile first design and real-time push notifications for managing trade positions, mobile gesture support such as swipe-to-buy, pull-to-refresh, and thumb-friendly navigation to accommodate trading on-the-go.
-Crypto traders prefer information dense interfaces, dashboards packed with data as opposed to minimalism and customizable layouts and widgets, clear visual hierarchy that prioritizes critical information such as P&L, active positions.
+- Mobile first design and real-time push notifications for managing trade positions
+- Mobile gesture support such as swipe-to-buy, pull-to-refresh, and thumb-friendly navigation to accommodate trading on-the-go
+- Crypto traders prefer information dense interfaces
+- Dashboards packed with data as opposed to minimalism and customizable layouts and widgets
+- Clear visual hierarchy that prioritizes critical information such as P&L, active positions

+### Communication Style

-* **Communication Style:** Lead with data and proof.
-For example specific metrics instead of vague promises, 'execute trades 3x faster', ROI metrics, performance improvements to appeal to their analytical mindsets.
-Emphasize speed and competitive advantage, 'millisecond execution', 'first mover advantage'.
-Use proper terminology used by real crypto traders and enable community social proof prominently, 'successful trader testimonials' instead of using generic corporate messaging.
+- Lead with data and proof *(for example, specific metrics instead of vague promises, say 'execute trades 3x faster', ROI metrics)*
+- Highlight performance improvements to appeal to their analytical mindsets
+- Emphasize speed and competitive advantage, 'millisecond execution', 'first mover advantage'
+- Use proper terminology used by real crypto traders and enable community social proof prominently
+- Use 'successful trader' testimonials in content instead of using generic corporate messaging

+### Product Features

-* **Product Features:** Provide advanced charting and technical analysis tools or integrate with the most popular ones to enable crypto trader activities, portfolio alerts, portfolio aggregation across platforms, social systems that enable copy trading feature that enables copying successful trades, premium on chain data insights for competitive advantage, risk management with features that appeal to their data-driven approach while protecting their capital.
+- Provide advanced charting and technical analysis tools or integrate with the most popular ones to enable crypto trader activities, portfolio alerts, portfolio aggregation across platforms
+- Social systems that enable copy trading feature to enable copying successful trades
+- Premium on-chain data insights for competitive advantage
+- Risk management with features that appeal to their data-driven approach while protecting their capital

 ## See Also